eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 ## Advanced

-The OPC-UA binding for node-wot offers additionals feature to allow you to interact with OPCUA Variant and DataValue in OPCUA JSON encoded form.
+The OPC-UA binding for node-wot offers additional features to allow you to interact with OPCUA Variant and DataValue in OPCUA JSON encoded form.
 For an example of use, you can dive into the unit test of the binding-opcua library.